ais-open/ASC/readme.md

     a.
 Create a new SendGrid account
     b.
 After the SendGrid account is created, go to Management portal (<https://app.sendgrid.com/)>
     c.
 Go to Settings -> API Keys, and Create an API Key
     d.
 Note down the API Key.
 This will go in the appSettings of the Azure webapp

-## Deploying Service Catalog

-1. It is preferred to setup Azure DevOps pipeline to build and deploy
-2. You can also use the Visual Studio to setup the **Publish Profile**